Go

 and difficult to dig.
 The poles

-could more easily be tapped into the soil with the flat side of the
+could more easily be tapped into the soil with the flat side of the shovel.
+After eye-balling the layout of the

-layout of the trap and hastily calibrating each pole, Rifkin and the timid
+trap and hastily calibrating each pole, Rifkin and the timid Omrik lie in wait

-Omrik lie in wait behind a bush near the beaten path.
-Yorzl, in Shizwit’s protective embrace again, listened for
+behind a bush near the beaten path.

-offended by Rifkin’s bossiness, flatly refused.
-Omrik was then insulted by Rifkin for failing to obey the team
+was then insulted by Rifkin for failing to obey the team leader’s

-leader’s commands.
-He warned Omrik
+commands.
+He warned Omrik that he

-didn’t care.
-When his insults
+care.
+When his insults failed to

-failed to prod him over to the bushes, Rifkin played upon Omrik’s honor as a
+prod him over to the bushes, Rifkin played upon Omrik’s honor as a

 representative of scientific tradition, which made Omrik laugh hysterically at